hiddify/Hiddify-Manager/README.md

 - **DNS over HTTPS** (DoH)
 - User management using **Telegram Bot**

-And dozens of other features that you will notice after installation.
+And dozens of other features that you will notice upon installation.

 <details markdown="1"> <summary><h3>Supported protocols</h3> (click here)</summary>